 The overall aim of the Department is to provide a liberal university education which draws from a broad academic base: the biological, physical and social sciences; humanities; and professional studies.
-The curriculum reflects current scientific knowledge in Foods and Nutrition and Family Science, disciplines which are concerned with improving the life conditions of individuals, families, and communities through optimal access and use of everyday resources (food, shelter and other human and material resources such as time, energy, money, space and human capital).
+The curriculum reflects current scientific knowledge in Foods and Nutrition and Family Science, disciplines which are concerned with improving the life conditions of individuals, families, and communities through optimal access and use of everyday resources.